SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 To comprehensively evaluate the effectiveness of our proposed SASG-DA approach for sEMG-based gesture recognition, we employ the following three categories of metrics: classification performance under the intra-subject paradigm, generation quality metrics, and sparsity evaluation metrics.
 All latent features involved in evaluation are extracted by a pretrained classifier.

-We evaluate the classification performance under the intra-subject setting, where each subject is trained and tested separately.
+We evaluate the classification performance under the intra-subject setting.
 Accuracy (ACC) is reported as the average classification accuracy across all subjects and serves as the primary indicator of the model's classification ability.
-In addition, the average precision (Pre), recall (Rec), and F1-score are calculated across all subjects to offer a more detailed assessment of the model’s classification performance.
+In addition, precision (Pre), recall (Rec), and F1-score are calculated to offer a more detailed assessment of the model’s classification performance.
+To evaluate whether our method provides statistically meaningful improvements over existing augmentation strategies, we performed subject-wise Wilcoxon signed-rank tests on average accuracy across three random runs per subject for each backbone and applied Bonferroni correction to account for multiple comparisons.

-To assess the quality of samples generated by the diffusion model, we adopt the Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Category Accuracy Score (CAS).
+To assess the quality of the generated samples, we adopt the Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Category Accuracy Score (CAS).
 FID quantifies the distributional similarity between real and generated samples in a latent feature space.
 CAS evaluates the semantic consistency of generated samples by measuring the classification accuracy of generated data using a classifier trained solely on real samples.
 It reflects the model’s ability to generate the intended target classes.

 To further analyze the diversity and sparsity of generated samples, we employ three sparsity-aware metrics derived from~\cite{sehwag2022generating, um2024self}, following the same evaluation settings: (1) Average KNN Distance (AvgKNN) measures the average distance from a sample to its nearest neighbors in the feature space ($k=5$).
-(2) Local Outlier Factor (LOF)~\cite{breunig2000lof} assesses how the local density of a sample deviates from that of its neighbors ($k=20$).
-(3) Rarity Score~\cite{han2024rarity} explicitly quantifies the rarity of individual generated samples ($k=5$).
+(2) Local Outlier Factor (LOF) assesses how the local density of a sample deviates from that of its neighbors ($k=20$).
+(3) \textit{Rarity score}~\cite{han2024rarity} explicitly quantifies the rarity of individual generated samples ($k=5$).
 We compare the sparsity of generated samples against that of real samples.